-At the time, the company used the “green room” studio within the Spencer Dance Centre, as an office by day but each evening everything had to be packed away in readiness for the evening dance lessons.
+At the time, the company used the “green room” studio in the Spencer Dance Centre as an office by day, but each evening everything had to be packed away in readiness for the evening dance lessons.

-The Letter Service was a monthly letter sent out to Dance Teachers all over the world, giving news and new dance variations.
-Geoffrey used his technical knowledge as a qualified Teacher/Examiner, and he developed this service into a 24 page magazine, giving variations in both Modern Standard & Latin American dances.
-For both intermediate, social dancers right through to advanced choreography for the more able.
+Hearn and Spencer sent out a monthly letter to dance teachers all over the world, featuring news and dance variations.
+Geoffrey used his technical knowledge as a qualified teacher and examiner, and he developed this service into a 24-page magazine, sharing new variations in both Modern Standard and Latin American dances for social dancers right through to advanced choreography for the more able.

-In 2001 Gerald Schwanzer joined the company as Sales Director.
+In 2001, Gerald Schwanzer joined the company as Sales Director.
 His considerable knowledge and wealth of experience on the fashion side of our industry inspired the company to produce a range called “Visions”.
 This included exciting new fabrics, rhinestones, laces, and dancewear; thus we were in a position to present the complete package for all aspects of dance.

-Development is an on-going part of our business, with new shoes being offered for both the Competitive and Social dancer; we are constantly bringing out new dress designs and are always on the look-out for new products to add to our catalogues.
+Development is an on-going part of our business, with new shoes being offered for both the competitive and social dancer; we are constantly bringing out new dress designs and are always on the look-out for new products to add to our catalogues.
 We also hope to develop and expand our dealer network all over the world to be able to offer dancers the ability to purchase from a local source.

-In 2005 Keith decided to retire from the Company and Gerald purchased his shares to become Malcolm’s new business partner.
+In 2003, DSI was appointed as the official agent for Preciosa rhinestones in the dance market.
+A couple of years later, in 2005, Keith decided to retire from the company and Gerald purchased his shares to become Malcolm’s new business partner.

 We hope you find this site of interest and use.
 If you have any comments good or bad we would love to hear from you, or if you are in our area, please come and visit us.
-Or if you see us out and about at any of the trade shows, congresses, competitions that we attend then please do come and say hello – it’s always nice to put a face to a name.
+When you see us out and about at any of the trade shows, congresses, competitions that we attend then please do come and say hello – it’s always nice to put a face to a name.

 We look forward to being of service to you.